jtod/Sigma16/docs/src/S16homepage/index.md

   * [Run the latest development version](./dev/app/Sigma16.html) This is a pre-release for the next version.
-It is intended for development only, may be unstable, and may not be suitable for general users.
+It is intended for development only, may be unstable, and is not be suitable for general users.

   * [3.0.32](./releases/3.0.32/index.html) pre-release testing version